 Before you dive into the guide, I just wanted to say a word or 2 on how I've created it.
 Essentially, I want to be clear on what this guide IS and what it ISN'T...

-You see, this guide is based on my own experience as I've started and built up my 2 blogs.
+You see, this guide on blogging for beginners is based on my own experience as I've started and built up my 2 blogs.
 I talk about the tools that I use or have used.
 You won't find comparison tables and reviews here, just recommendations based on what I have found to work well.

 Let's start with the first and most important question you should ask yourself before you do anything else...